TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Control_Unit_Experiments/Control_Unit_Tests.md

 ---

+# ON-HOLD

-## Experiment 9: Positional Accuracy Verification
+## Experiment ????: Positional Accuracy Verification

 **Purpose:** Evaluate whether the CoreXY system achieves positional accuracy within ±0.5mm across the board.
 This directly supports precise chess piece placement; if the electromagnet doesn't land on the centre of a square, pieces will be misaligned or missed entirely.